-Benenden parish is some 2,600 hectares.
+- 1. Benenden parish is some 2,600 hectares.
 The parish comprises three main settlements, Benenden, Iden Green, and East End (dominated by Benenden Hospital), and a number of smaller hamlets or 'dens'.
-In 2011 there were 1,820 residents (excluding Benenden School boarders), in 840 homes.
-Benenden is broadly equidistant (35 - 45 minutes' drive) from Maidstone, Ashford, Hastings, and Tunbridge Wells.
+In 2011 there were 1,820 residents (excluding Benenden School boarders), in 840 homes (National Census 2011).
+Benenden is broadly equidistant (35 45 minutes' drive) from Maidstone, Ashford, Hastings, and Tunbridge Wells.
 The parish is not well-served by public transport: the nearest train station (Staplehurst) is 7 miles north with no direct connecting bus service.
 Benenden parish is deeply rural.
 Even in the centre of Benenden housing density averages less than 10 dwellings per hectare (dph).
 Nearly 15% of housing is Listed, and the centres of Benenden and Iden Green are designated Conservation Areas.
 Over 98% of the parish lies within the High Weald Area of Outstanding Natural Beauty (AONB).
-Tourism, leisure, hospitality, and more traditional rural businesses such as farming and forestry, dominate local employment, alongside Benenden School and Benenden Hospital.
+Tourism, leisure, hospitality, and more traditional rural businesses such as farming and forestry, dominate local employment, alongside Benenden School and Benenden Hospital. - 2.
 Successive UK Governments have failed to meet the growth in demand for housing.
 The Government has a current target to build 300,000 homes each year and has introduced changes to planning policies and regulations to drive up the pace of building.
 Amongst the changes was the introduction of Neighbourhood Development Plans (NDP).
+Neighbourhood Plans were initiated in the Localism Act 2011 and reinforced in the National Planning Policy Framework (NPPF).